Abadrausar/Rubble-/other/Rubble Readme.txt

 So far this UI is the only one that fully supports addon meta data.
 A particularly visible example of this meta data in action is addon descriptions, if you click on an addon name (anywhere addon names are shown) it will take you to a small page with information about the addon!
 No more digging through a text file for addon details, you can even get a list of dependencies or look at the contents of individual files!

-The server supports the rubble config file and most of the command line options that the CLI version does, run "rubble_web -h" for a full list.
+The server supports the rubble config file, run "rubble_web -h" for a full list of supported keys and command line options.

 The UI's look and feel can be customized, see the "Rubble Web UI Customization" section in "Rubble Basics".